 If the degree plan comparison determines there has not been a substantial change to the program since the student left the institution, it is considered a re-entry into the same program.
 SAP does not restart and all previously taken courses count for purposes of calculating Course Completion Rate, Maximum Timeframe and CGPA.
-Calculation of Maximum Time Frame includes time away from the Cummings Graduate Institute.
+Calculation of Maximum Time Frame includes time away from CGI.

-A degree program comparison is not required for students returning to the Cummings Graduate Institute who:
+A degree program comparison is not required for students returning to CGI who: